 I was released in a compilation in the UK two years ago under the title LIPSTICK & BULLETS.
 I was then approached by another distributor to release it in the US and the rest of the world.

 That this little $8000 short film still is moving forward and paying dividends is a mystery to me.
-When it was first release back in 2005 on a self distributed DVD I received a ton of attention for it.
-The field was not nearly as crowded as it is today but nevertheless I did get some accolades.
+When it was first released back in 2005 on a self-distributed DVD I received a ton of attention for it.
+The field was not nearly as crowded as it is today but nevertheless, I did get some accolades.
 Then Hollywood came calling soon after.